JuliErre/recipeMenu/README.md

 # Recipe Menu

-It's a page to create a menu with 4 recipes, 2 vegan y 2 non-vegan.
+It's a page to create a menu with 4 recipes, 2 vegan and 2 non-vegan.

 ## Deployment